acmbpdc/openlib.cs/courses/CSF372/README.md

 # Operating Systems

 ## Overview
 OS looks at the underlying principles that govern all operating systems, irrespective of the choice of OS you make.
 Operating systems are involved in the management and smooth functioning of programs, memory and I/O devices.
 They bridge the gap between the hardware and the user.
-Topics covered include Scheduling, Synchronization, Paging and more.
+Topics covered include [`Scheduling`](https://en.wikipedia.org/wiki/Scheduling_(computing)), [`Synchronization`](https://en.wikipedia.org/wiki/Synchronization_(computer_science)), [`Paging`](https://en.wikipedia.org/wiki/Paging) and more.

 ## Navigation